 Meaning

-In the quote “Until women learn to want economic independence, and until they work out a way to get this independence without denying themselves the joys of love and motherhood, it seems to me feminism has no roots.,” the emphasis is on love.
-It highlights the thought that real love requires care and patience while implying that love cannot be controlled, only appreciated.
+“Until women learn to want economic independence, and until they work out a way to get this independence without denying themselves the joys of love and motherhood, it seems to me feminism has no roots.” presents a viewpoint centered on love.
+It implies that real love requires care and patience and encourages us to remember that trust creates long-term stability.

 Theme